 2 cobs corn.
 Cut the cobs in 2 crosswise to get a flat surface, then strip the corn from the cob.
 I sauté the uncooked corn.
 Sometimes I use cooked corn and skip the sauté step.

-1 cup of low sodium chicken broth.
-I use Roz’s Jewish Chicken Soup
+3/4 cup of chicken broth.
+I use Roz’s Jewish Chicken Soup You can make this vegetarian by substituting vegetable broth.

 3 Roma tomatoes, chopped

 1 1/2 cups asadero cheese, chopped.
-If you can’t find asadero, substitute mozzarella and Monterey Jack.
-Throw in a bit of sharp cheddar to add more flavor.
+If you can’t find asadero, substitute Monterey Jack.

 1/2 cup powdered cotija cheese

 Place chilies directly on a gas flame until they char, then turn until all sides char.
-Place in a small pot and cover until they are cool enough to handle.
+If you don’t have a gas stove, use the barbecue.
+And if you don’t have a barbecue, then char them on a heavy comal or frying pan placed over a burner on high.
+Place charred chilies in a small pot and cover until they are cool enough to handle.
 The chilies will sweat and the skin will soften.

 While chilies are sweating, chop the vegetables and place them in a cake pan by groups.
 Start off with the onion, then chop the other veggies while the onion cooks.